steven-varga/h5cpp-doc/docs/architecture.md

 # High Throughput Pipeline

-HDF5 comes with complex mechanism for type conversion, filtering, scatter - gather funtions,etc, but what if you need to engineer a system to bare metal without frills? `h5::high_throughput` data access property replaces the standard data processing mechanism with a BLAS level 3 blocking, a CPU cache aware filter chain and delegates all calls to `H5DOwrite_chunk` and `H5DOread_chunk` optimized calls.
+HDF5 comes with a complex mechanism for type conversion, filtering, scatter/gather-funtions,etc. But what if you need to engineer a system to bare metal without frills?
+The `h5::high_throughput` data access property replaces the standard data processing mechanism with a BLAS level 3 blocking, a CPU cache-aware filter chain and delegates all calls to the `H5Dwrite_chunk` and `H5Dread_chunk` optimized calls.

-**Example:** to save an `arma::mat M(16,32)` into an HDF5 data set using direct chunk write, first pass `h5::high_throughput` data access property when opening/creating data set, make certain to choose chunked layout by setting `h5::chunk{...}`.
-Optional standard filters and fill values may be set, however the data set element type **must match** with the element type of `M`.
-There will be no type conversion taking place.
+**Example:** Let's save an `arma::mat M(16,32)` into an HDF5 data set using direct chunk write!
+First we pass the `h5::high_throughput` data access property when opening/creating data set and make certain to choose chunked layout by setting `h5::chunk{...}`.
+Optional standard filters and fill values may be set, however, the data set element type **must match** the element type of `M`.
+No type conversion will be taking place!
 ```cpp
 h5::ds_t ds = h5::create<double>(fd,"bare metal IO",
 	h5::current_dims{43,57},     // multiple of chunks
 	h5::high_throughput,         // request IO pipeline
 	h5::chunk{4,8} | h5::fill_value<double>{3} |  h5::gzip{9} );
 ```
-You **must align all IO calls to chunk boundaries:** `h5::offset % h5::chunk = 0` however the data set may have non-align size: `h5::count % h5::chunk != 0 -> OK`.
-Optionally define the amount of data transferred with `h5::count{..}`.
-When `h5::count{...}` is not specified, the dimension will be computed from the object. **Notice** `h5::offset{4,16}` is set to chunk boundary.
+You **must align all IO calls to chunk boundaries:** `h5::offset % h5::chunk == 0`.
+However, the dataset may have non-aligned size: `h5::count % h5::chunk != 0 -> OK`.
+Optionally, define the amount of data transferred with `h5::count{..}`.
+When `h5::count{...}` is not specified, the dimensions will be computed from the object. **Notice** `h5::offset{4,16}` is set to a chunk boundary.

-Saving data near edges have matching behaviour with standard CAPI IO calls.
-The chunk within edge boundary having the correct content, and the outside is undefined.
+The bahviour of saving data near edges matches the behaviour of standard CAPI IO calls.
+The chunk within an edge boundary having the correct content, and the outside being undefined.
 ```
 h5::write( ds,  M, h5::count{4,8}, h5::offset{4,16} );
 ```